 - Full-stack team and experienced developers

 In a software house, you’ll find a whole range of IT experts so you are able to receive a perfectly composed software development team on the spot.
-With such a demanding process as building an intricate but efficient microservice architecture, you’ll need top developers with a diverse experience.
+With such a demanding process as building an intricate but efficient microservice architecture, you’ll need top developers with diverse experience.
 This will ensure choosing the most appropriate frontend and backend technologies for building the apps and also storing and managing data of each and every service.
 And a full-stack team is more than just devs!
 In complex and sophisticated projects like microservices, high involvement of Quality Assurance specialists seems to be inherent to provide indefectible performance.
 The same reasons will probably translate to a need of including some UX expert presence so a created app will meet the usability and accessibility requirements.
 All those people have not only a wide knowledge and experience but also most up-to-date as they just have to follow the latest trends to work with diverse projects and switch between them proficiently.

 - Autonomous services made for remote work

-As we mentioned every unit in microservices architecture is deployed, scaled and upgraded independently so it’s easier to divide responsibilities between teams and let them work separately.
+As we mentioned every unit in a microservices architecture is deployed, scaled and upgraded independently so it’s easier to divide responsibilities between teams and let them work separately.
 That sets great conditions to entrust at least a part of tasks to an external company even if it requires remote collaboration.
 This can bring some fresh air and a new perspective to your project and microservices just call for out-of-the-box approach and engage creative developers.

 - Agile roots of microservices

 Agile underpins the microservices in terms of continuously-delivery and permanent adaptation to changing environment.
 This approach is not only the way of managing project but also a whole philosophy defining a working process in most of IT companies.
 If you consider implementing microservices you probably use Agile as well so should your external partner do.
-The approach will help to deal with advanced projects like migrating from monolithic app to microservices to keep the right workflow in the whole software development process and effective communication.
+The approach will help to deal with advanced projects like migrating from a monolithic app to microservices to keep the right workflow in the whole software development process and effective communication.
 With experienced Project Managers and Scrum Masters on board, the difficulties that sooner or later appear will be both foreseen in advance and quickly overcame.